 The designer selection law, M.G.L. c.
 7C, §§ 44-57 (formerly M.G.L. c.
 7, §§ 38A½-O) ("Designer Selection Law"), requires municipalities and other local public agencies to adopt written designer selection procedures, which must be used when contracting for design services for any building construction, reconstruction, alteration, remodeling or repair project that has an estimated construction cost of more than $100,000 and an estimated design fee of $10,000 or more.1 Design services include the preparation of master plans, feasibility and other studies, surveys, soil tests, cost estimates and programs; preparation of drawings, plans, and specifications, including schematic drawings and preliminary plans and specifications; supervision or administration of a construction contract; and construction management and scheduling.
 [M.G.L. c.
 7C, § 44].
 These procedures must comply with the "purposes and intent" of the Designer Selection Law and must include certain required provisions.
 [M.G.L. c.
 7C, § 54(a)]

 The Office of the Inspector General has drafted these model procedures to assist municipalities and local public agencies in developing their own designer selection procedures.
-These procedures closely track the statutory language in the Designer Selection Law and incorporate appellate court opinions.2 The Office of the Inspector General recommends that municipalities and local public agencies also consult the Office's manual Designing and Constructing Public Facilities - Legal Requirements, Recommended Practices, Sources of Assistance, 7th Edition for further guidance on how to implement these procedures.
+These procedures closely track the statutory language in the Designer Selection Law and incorporate appellate court opinions.2 The Office of the Inspector General recommends that municipalities and local public agencies also consult the Office's manual Designing and Constructing Public Facilities - Legal Requirements, Recommended Practices and Sources of Assistance, 9th Edition file size 1MB for further guidance on how to implement these procedures.

 - These procedures govern the selection of designers for any municipality or local public agency building project subject to the state designer selection law, M.G.L. c.
 7C, §§ 44-57.
 Any other local law governing the procurement of services will be inapplicable to these procurements.